datajoint/datajoint-elements/install.md

 with Git.
 As the example DataJoint workflows are hosted on GitHub, we will use Git to clone (i.e. download) this repository.

-+ For your own DataJoint workflow develpment we recommended that you use Git and GitHub to in collaboration.
++ For your own DataJoint workflow development we recommended that you use Git and GitHub to in collaboration.

 + Many systems come preinstalled with Git.
 You can test if have already have